USEPA/flowsa/flowsa/data/flowbysectormethods/README.md

 2. _target_sector_source_: specify NAICS version 2007, 2012, 2017 (ex.
 NAICS_2012_Code).
 Recommend NAICS_2012_Code, as the majority of datasets use
 this version of NAICS
 3. _target_geoscale_: level of geographic aggregation in output parquet (national, state, or county)
-4. _collapsed_sectors_column_: "SectorProducedBy, "SectorConsumedBy", or "None".
-Identify the column to keep if planning on collapsing the dataframe to retain a single sector column.

 ### Flowbyactivity specifications
 1. _flowbyactivity_sources_: The FBA dataset to be allocated to sectors